CLARIAH/vocabulary-recommender/README.md

 In the configuration file, a default endpoint can be set using the key name of the endpoint, and endpoints can be specified, providing the endpoints key **name**, with the key **url** and the key **type** of the endpoint.

+**SPARQL Query Configuration:**
-When using SPARQL endpoints two default SPARQL queries can be assigned, the **defaultQueryClass** and the **defaultQueryProperty**.
-It is also possible to provide configured SPARQL queries **queryClass** and **queryProperty** for each SPARQL endpoint.
-The query corresponding to the set category (**class** / **property**) is selected automatically.
-The SPARQL queries should be stored in a rq-file and should contain the searchterm in the following schema:
+When using SPARQL endpoints two default SPARQL queries can be assigned to retrieve classes or properties, the **defaultQueryClass** and the **defaultQueryProperty**.
+For SPARQL endpoints, it is also possible to specify specific configured SPARQL queries under the **queryClass** and **queryProperty** keys.
+The query corresponding to the set category (**class** / **property**) is selected automatically according to the configuration.
+The SPARQL queries should be stored in a rq-file and should contain the searchterm `${term}` in the following format:

 ```sql
 select ?iri ?desc where {